NickyMeuleman/nicky-blog/src/pages/fresh-development-environment-part-2/index.md

 #### [ES7 React/Redux/GraphQL/React-Native snippets](https://marketplace.visualstudio.com/items?itemName=dsznajder.es7-react-js-snippets)

 Using code snippets is a great way to speed up development.
-Of course the best snippet-library is the one you wrote yourself, but this one has so many useful contractions in it I use it all the time.
+Of course the best snippet-library will always be the one you wrote yourself, but this one has so many useful contractions in it!
-_I'll never get tired of writing `rcc`, tabbing and having the complete boilerplate for a class-based React components appear_
+_I'll never get tired of writing `rcc`, tabbing and having the complete boilerplate for a class-based React component appear_

 #### [GitLens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens)

 GitLens allows you to see the history of files easily and gives you a git blame for every line.
-This extension does so much more and is very configurable.
+This extension does much more and is very configurable.

 #### [Auto Close Tag](https://marketplace.visualstudio.com/items?itemName=formulahendry.auto-close-tag)